Statewide Transportation Improvement Program (STIP)

 - FFY2016 Tribal Transportation Program (TTP)

 - 20 Year Forecast Fiscally Constrained Projection of Highway Receipts and Expenditures

 NDOT Work Program

-NDOT's Work Program lists transportation projects than NDOT intends to work on during the current fiscal year and a complete list of projects can be found here:
+NDOT's Work Program lists transportation projects that NDOT intends to work on during the current fiscal year and a complete list of projects can be found here:

 The Work Program satisfies Nevada Revised Statute (NRS) 408.203 requiring the Director of NDOT to submit a three- and 10-year list of transportation projects to the State Legislative Council Bureau (LCB) every even year, and the State Legislature every odd year.